xndong1020/resitfy-jwt-mongoose-demo/README.md

 Please note for 'email' we are using a custom validation, and for 'role' we will check if the value is in 'userRole' enum values
 As we are using Mongoose validation, we don't need to use other server validation rules in the routes.

-## Step 05: We added 2 custom middleware to demo how to do req validation, as well as error handling in Express/Restify
+## Step 05: We added 2 custom middleware to demo how to do request validation, as well as error handling in Express/Restify
 ```
 const errors = require('restify-errors')